Beacon-Heart/Heart_Beacon/README.md

 TITLE: Eco Economic Epochs: Eco sustainable incentives for the programmable Economy - It's about TIME

-SUMMARY: Adaptive Procedural Template (checklist): Use Case: Eco #Economic Epochs Time-Space Meter #ecology Eco incentives, consensus, interoperability, sync, stochastic UTZ Universal Time Zone harmonization for programmable money and the programmable economy.
+The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (checklist).
+Use Case: Ecologically sustainable economic incentives coded into the programmable economy based on a tokenized economy - It's about Time - Space, syntax symbol set lexicon library supporting the Earth Intelligence Network / Noosphere

 THESIS: All things internet, internet of programmable money are formed using:
 1. Time epochs created by oscillating quartz crystal based silicon chips